NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/environments.md

 The [IHostingEnvironment](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/IHostingEnvironment/index.html.md#Microsoft.AspNetCore.Hosting.IHostingEnvironment.md) service provides the core abstraction for working with environments.
 This service is provided by the ASP.NET hosting layer, and can be injected into your startup logic via [Dependency Injection](dependency-injection.md).
 The ASP.NET Core web site template in Visual Studio uses this approach to load environment-specific configuration files (if present) and to customize the app's error handling settings.
 In both cases, this behavior is achieved by referring to the currently specified environment by calling [EnvironmentName](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/IHostingEnvironment/index.html.md#Microsoft.AspNetCore.Hosting.IHostingEnvironment.EnvironmentName.md) or
 [IsEnvironment](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/HostingEnvironmentExtensions/index.html.md#Microsoft.AspNetCore.Hosting.HostingEnvironmentExtensions.IsEnvironment.md) on the instance of [IHostingEnvironment](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/IHostingEnvironment/index.html.md#Microsoft.AspNetCore.Hosting.IHostingEnvironment.md) passed into the appropriate method.

+> [!NOTE]
-Note: If you need to check whether the application is running in a particular environment, use `env.IsEnvironment("environmentname")` since it will correctly ignore case (instead of checking if `env.EnvironmentName == "Development"` for example).
+> If you need to check whether the application is running in a particular environment, use `env.IsEnvironment("environmentname")` since it will correctly ignore case (instead of checking if `env.EnvironmentName == "Development"` for example).

 For example, you can use the following code in your Configure method to setup environment specific error handling: